Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Midterm/Study Guide.md

 ##### Study Guide Short Response 1
 ![[Pasted image 20250929151222.png]]
-- To calculate this we must first find the number of nucleotides where A occurs in the first position.
+- To calculate this we must first find the number of nucleotides where A occurs in the first position. (x)
+- Then given these nucleotides we must count how many of them are TA. (y)
-- Then we must find the
+- Then we can calculate x/y to get the probability.